 Read aloud: Every six months, we are very blessed to hear from the general leaders of the Church.
 These words are scripture to us, and the Lord has promised if we will follow the prophets we will be blessed.
 However, it can be very hard to remember what the prophets said.

 Ask: Does anyone remember anything from last general conference?

 Read aloud: One of the best ways we can prepare for General Conference is to review what was said in the last General Conference.
 This shows Heavenly Father that we cherished His words and are ready for more.
 So today, we want to go through some things the prophets and apostles said.

-Below is a short synopsis for each conference talk from the First Presidency and Quorum of the Twelve (October 2014).
+Click here to see all of the talk summaries from the most recent General Conference.
 Depending on time and attention span you can share the First Presidency plus some of your favorites or all of them.
 Point to the speaker on the pictures or hold up a picture of the speaker as you share the synopsis.